Scoliosis surgery 2006

 Kathryn and her husband still wanted to have more kids, and along with Dr. Geck, they concluded it was best to deal with surgical correc on now while she was younger.

 “My back pain was ge ng worse and I was having shortness of breath as the curve was now pressing on my lungs.”
 Kathryn remembers.
 “We wanted to have more children and the curve would prevent that.
 But any kind of spine surgery is a serious decision.
 I wondered if my quality of life would be better, because scoliosis can be challenging.
 So I had real concerns.
 The other issue was the length of recovery me.
 The curve required an incision that would go from T2 to L1.
 Our three children were toddlers at the me and required a lot from me.”

 Surgery was done in 2006, before the latest advance in mini scoliosis surgery that enables correction through three smaller incisions.
 Thankfully the correc ve surgery went well, the 68 degree spinal curve was corrected to only 11 degrees, and the Whitaker family grew by three more children in the years a er the surgery.

-“I picked up two inches in height a er the surgery, which was fantastic,” Kathryn remembers.
+“I picked up two inches in height after the surgery, which was fantastic,” Kathryn remembers.
 “I work out 5 days a week and stretch, which helps me manage occasional back pain.
 And with the curve corrected, I can breathe again.”